 Containers are popular, and for good reason.
 They make application delivery faster.
 They make it easier for teams to work together, without worrying about different deployment environments.
-They can also be an effective part of your security solution.
+They can also be an effective part of your security solution and application integration strategy.
 How will you implement a container solution that best fits the needs of your organization?

 Through open source, open standards, and years of experience, Red Hat is your best partner in all things containers.